Pimlico Plumbers

 Pimlico Plumbers is a London-based plumbing firm established in 1979.
 With revenues of £20m as of 2015, it is London's largest independent plumbing company.

-Establishment
+History

-Pimlico Plumbers was established in 1979 by its current managing director Charlie Mullins (born December 1952), who left school at 15 with no qualifications and began work as a plumber.
+Pimlico Plumbers was established in 1979 by Charlie Mullins (born December 1952), who left school at 15 with no qualifications and began work as a plumber.

+In September 2021, Mullins sold a 90% shareholding of Pimlico Plumbers to US home services group Neighborly in a deal worth between £125 million and £145 million.
+At the point of sale, the business had revenues of $70 million and employed over 400 people.
+Mullins' son, Scott Mullins, remains Chief Executive with a 10% stake.
+Mullins has lived in Costa del Sol since 2021.

 Publicity

-It is known for its effective publicity, handled by Recognition PR.
-It was previously handled by Max Clifford.
 The company owns more than 100 plumbing-related number plates, fitted to its fleet of vehicles, such as LO 02 OLD (Loo too old), BOG1, DRA1N, W4TER and others.
 It gained considerable publicity through its employment of Buster Martin, who claimed to be Britain's oldest worker, cleaning vans part-time until his death in 2011.
 The firm's boss presented BBC Three show Britain's Best Young Plumber, and has appeared on Secret Millionaire.